annual meeting clinical sports

 BOC: American College of Sports Medicine (BOC AP#: P401) is approved by the Board of Certification, Inc. to provide continuing education to Certified Athletic Trainers.
 This program is eligible for a maximum of 27 Category A hours/CEUs.
 ATs should claim only those hours actually spent in the educational program.

-Note: the 27 hours for CME credits only include sessions in Athlete Care and Clinical Medicine (AC), Exercise is Medicine (EIM) categories, as well as the Joseph B. Wolffe Memorial Lecture, the D.B.
+Note: The 27 hours for CME credits only include sessions (excluding abstract/clinical case sessions) in the categories of Athlete Care and Clinical Medicine (AC), Exercise is Medicine® (EIM), as well as the Joseph B. Wolffe Memorial Lecture, the D.B.
 Dill Historical Lecture and the President’s Lectures.